mygittestdata/PolarisStuff/PolarisTermsOfService.md

    action as a result, which may include terminating your Account and prohibiting you from using the Service in whole or in part.

-1.  **Suspension and Termination of Account and Service**
+*1.2 Suspension and Termination of Account and Service*

-    WITHOUT LIMITING ANY OTHER REMEDIES, I MAY LIMIT SUSPEND, TERMINATE, MODIFY, OR DELETE ACCOUNTS OR ACCESS TO THE SERVIC OR PORTIONS THEREOF IF YOU ARE, OR I SUSPECTS THAT YOU ARE, FAILING TO COMPLY WITH ANY OF THESE TERMS OF SERVICE OR FOR ANY ACTUAL OR SUSPECTED ILLEGAL OR IMPROPER USE OF THE
+WITHOUT LIMITING ANY OTHER REMEDIES, I MAY LIMIT SUSPEND, TERMINATE, MODIFY,
+    OR DELETE ACCOUNTS OR ACCESS TO THE SERVIC OR PORTIONS THEREOF IF YOU ARE, OR I SUSPECTS THAT YOU ARE, FAILING TO COMPLY WITH ANY OF THESE TERMS OF SERVICE OR FOR ANY ACTUAL OR SUSPECTED ILLEGAL OR IMPROPER USE OF THE